ahheckel/FSL-scripts/README.md

 ## FSL-scripts

 Script-framework using FSL, Freesurfer and AFNI functionality for automatization and high-throughput processing of MRI data in clustered environments.
+This work was supported by the PostDoc Programme of the Medical Faculty (University of Heidelberg).

 ### Features
 * Fully automated cascades up to 2nd-level GLM stats for cross-sectional and longitudinal designs